hashgraph/hedera-block-node/server/docs/design/block-verification.md

   - Updates block status and triggers any necessary recovery or follow-up processes depending on the outcome.

 ## Design
-1. The `VerificationHandler` receives the list of block items from the unverified ring buffer.
+1. The `VerificationHandler` receives the block items from the unverified ring buffer.
 1. When the block_header is detected, the `VerificationHandler` creates a `BlockHashingSession` using the `BlockHashingSessionFactory`.
 1. The `BlockHashingSession` accepts subsequent block items incrementally.
 1. Once the block_proof is received, the `BlockHashingSession` calls `completeHashing()` to finalize the hash computation.